Eliah7/What-about-us/README.md

 -------------------
 Implementation
 -------------------
-As the problem statement the implementation involves two smaller applications.
+As the problem statement goes the implementation involves two smaller applications.

   1. Gestures to sound
   2. Sound to Gestures